JoshuaMHardy/ovo/docs/source/user_guide/installation.md

 This will guide you through creating the ovo "home directory" where all data and configuration will be stored.

 OVO supports multiple independent home directories on a single system.
-When OVO starts, it looks for the active home directory in the following order:
+When OVO starts, it looks for the active home directory in `OVO_HOME` environment variable.

-- TODO
+If the variable is not set, it defaults to `~/ovo`.

 The ovo home directory contains the following important files and folders: